How long will it take to assemble a Swingset Co. playset? And how many people will I need to help?

 How do I find a professional installer if I do not feel comfortable installing my swingset myself?

 We offer an installation service for Atlanta and the surrounding Metro area for $350 - $450.
 If not located in the Atlanta area, a local handyman would also be perfect for your needs!

 Where is the best place in my yard for the swing set?

-Funny you should ask.
-We recently wrote a blog on this exact topic ((see here).
 Ideally the swing set should be on the most level surface you have in the yard.
 If you don’t have a level space, you’ll need to get out the old yard shovel and create one (don’t worry, it’s easier than you think).
 Next, you’ll want to make sure you check the dimensions of the set on our website and make sure the place you pick will accommodate those dimensions.
 But make sure you are not setting up the play set near any low hanging limbs as kids will definitely be inclined to swing from them (we know from experience).
-Finally, it’s best if you can put the playset within eye shot of where you’ll be hanging out most.
+Finally, it’s best if you can put the swing set within eye shot of where you’ll be hanging out most.
 For example, if you spend lots of time in the kitchen, make sure you can see the swing set through the kitchen window.

 Do I really need a level surface for the swing set?

 Yes, the area where your swing set will be placed must be flat and level.
 This is for safety reasons.
 But it’s not too hard to do, even if your yard is sloped.
 Simply use a shovel and a rake to dig up and level the areas where the posts will rest.

 Do I need any special surface material under and around my swing set?